ashanz93/ASP.NET-Core-SignalR-Pluralsight/README.md

 # ASP.NET-Core-SignalR-Pluralsight
-Demo implementation of SignalR as done in Pluralsight course
+Demo implementation of SignalR as done in Pluralsight course: Implement ASP.NET Core SignalR to place an order and receive status while order is being processed

 wiredbrain.js -> Client JS code